 How to Store & Insure your wine with Vindome

 Where is my wine stored.
-All wines bought on our Platform are stored in our partner's bonded, quality-controlled warehouse.
+All wines bought on our Platform are stored in a bonded, quality-controlled warehouse managed by Vindome’s partner.
 Due to their superior reputation and service, we have chosen internationally recognized J.F.
 Hillebrand as our preferred partner.

 J. F. Hillebrand bonded warehouses guarantee ideal conditions of constant temperature, humidity and ventilation.
 Contact info@vindome.net if you want to request images of your wine case.
 If you wish to store your wine in another warehouse, we will deliver it anywhere you want (delivery costs apply).

-Please note that we only trade wines purchased and stored by Vindome on our platform.
+Please note that only wines purchased and stored by Vindome can be traded on our Platform.

 How much do you pay for Storage.
-We charge a monthly storage fee of Euro 0.99 per case, regardless of the size of the case (1-12 bottles).
+Your wine shall be stored in cases (1-12 bottles).
+We charge a monthly storage fee of Euro 0.99 per case, regardless of the size of the case.

 Is my wine insured?
 Your wine is fully insured at market value.
 We report the market value to the warehouse monthly, and your wine's value is adjusted accordingly.
 The wine stored in our insured partner warehouse J.F.
 Hillebrand is covered against the following perils: